-Did you know that, prior to conquering Everest, Edmund Hillary spend the winter doing mountaineering training in Snowdonia?
+Did you know that, prior to conquering Everest, Edmund Hillary spend the winter doing mountaineering training in Eryri (Snowdonia) National Park?
 This is the season when the National Park is at its most spectacular and most challenging.
 In thick snow and over ice, expert guides from an accredited mountain operator can teach you how to use crampons and ice-axes so that you can enjoy a spot of ice-climbing.
 Epic scenery is guaranteed, whatever the weather.

 Walking the Gower Peninsula

 Gower is the perfect place to blow away the wintery cobwebs.
 When storms whiplash the inland hills, wrap up and head to the peninsula.
 You’ll see it at its most exhilarating, with big seas booming against Worm’s Head at Rhossili.
 The view of the beach is awesome all year round, as is the cliff path to Port Eynon.
 Stop at The Ship Inn for a well-deserved meal cooked using locally-sourced ingredients.

 Find out more about walking on the Gower Peninsula

 On a wet day in South Wales (and we get our fair share of them), it’s easy to become restless if you stay inside.
 Make for the water at Cardiff International White Water centre, where Grade 4 rapids, standing waves, a full rafting course and high ropes course will wake you up with a hit of adrenaline.
 Being man-made, the course provides slightly warmer water than rivers and can be tailored to suit users of all experience levels.
 Retire to the cosy Quantum Coffee in Cardiff Bay afterwards for a rich hot chocolate (made with real choccie) and a slice of cake.